 “His name’s Tariq, apparently,” I answered obtusely.

-I furrowed my brow, “What did she say?”
+I furrowed my brow at him, “What did she say?”

 Whilst I stood there in deep thought, both Seb and Katrina had returned the conversation to Tariq.
 Seb had whipped out his phone and started showing her pictures of him.
 From a distance, he looked quite lanky, but handsome, in a Bollywood type of way.
-It was just a shame that he’d dotted so much of his pretty face with unsightly piercings.
-Apparently, they’d met during this week’s freshers and happened to be living in the same halls of residence, this, and the fact that Tariq was an Aries, according to my brother, meant that they were fated.
+It was just a shame that he’d dotted so much of his face with unsightly piercings.
+Not that I’m against piercings by any means, but his were just so tackily done – the symmetrical ones on each nostril being most distracting.
+Apparently, Tariq and Seb had first met during freshers’ week and happened to be living in the same halls of residence.
+This, and the fact that Tariq was an Aries, according to my brother, meant that they were fated.

 “Oh, yes,’ I jeered, “The cosmos know all about the needs of your D, bro.”